imaginedelements/heather-turano-coaching/src/pages/home/index.md

       icon: list-ol
       label: Plan
     - description: >-
-        THIS IS THE GOLD BABY!
+        THIS IS THE GOLD TICKET!
 Getting you to the desired results you are looking for.
 No matter what we have worked on, you will be left with a feeling of calm and balance.
 You now will have tools to help you move through the waves of your life with ease.
 Knowing no matter what comes